keghub/xml-import/documentation/2.0/README.md

 </informationUpdateBatch>
 ```

-Please note that the institute identifier, here shown as `[institute-id]`, must be an integer number.
+Please note that the institute identifier must be an integer number.